neuronessolutions/Shellbots.ai/Tutorials/Tuto08 - Scoring of Ai engines with shellbots.md

 **We can combine manual and automatic assessments for the client depending on the sector.
 This can also work for models that use image generation.**

-**Thanks to its framework, its accelerator functions and the Python language, we can create battles between dozens of specialized engines from the client's domain and create specific models very quickly!**
+**Thanks to its framework, its accelerator functions and the Python language, `we can create battles between dozens of specialized engines from the client's domain and create specific models very quickly! before starting an AI project for a client :)`**

+`If you have any questions, feel free to send me a connection on Linkedin at` https://www.linkedin.com/in/dominiquedelaire/ `or contact us on our website` https://nuage365.ca `for our AI services or to make an appointment.`